renecartaya/Statistical-Process-Control/README.md

 # Statistical-Process-Control (SPC)

-Project dedicated to the development and implementation of Statistical Process Control in manufacturing process.
+A project dedicated to developing and implementing Statistical Process Control in manufacturing environments.

 The repository is mainly developed in Python and requires the packages: